accellera-official/systemc/examples/build-msvc/READMEcommandlinemsvc.txt

 1. Check the settings in the file Makefile.config

   Check the path to the SystemC installation.
-Usually, it should be sufficient to set the SYSTEMC_HOME environment variable to point to the root of the SystemC directory.
+Usually, it should be sufficient to set the SYSTEMC_HOME environment and MSVC environment.

-  The SYSTEMC variable then points to the Visual C++ build directory (%SYSTEMC_HOME%\msvc80\SystemC).
   If you want to use SystemC with newer versions of MSVC, it is recommended to copy the MSVC80 project files to a new subdirectory (msvc<version>/SystemC) before upgrading the project files.
-Afterwards, update the SYSTEMC variable to point to the newly versions MSVC directory, e.g.:
+Afterwards, update the MSVC variable to point to the newly versions msvc directory.
-    set SYSTEMC=%SYSTEMC_HOME%\msvc110\SystemC

   If you use a full-featured Visual Studio version, you might want to use the VCBuild-based command-line interface.